-The Medicare Access and CHIP Reauthorization Act of 2015 (“MACRA”) and the October 14, 2016 final rule (the “Rule”) from the Centers for Medicare & Medicaid Services (“CMS”) that implemented it eliminated the Medicare Sustainable Growth Rate methodology and fundamentally shifted how Medicare will pay physicians and other clinicians, incorporating quality measurement and reporting into payments, and driving clinicians to participation in value-based payment arrangements.
+The Medicare Access and CHIP Reauthorization Act of 2015 (“MACRA”) and the October 14, 2016 final rule (the “Rule”) from the Centers for Medicare & Medicaid Services (“CMS”) that implemented it eliminated the Medicare Sustainable Growth Rate methodology and reformed Medicare payment to physicians and other clinicians by incorporating quality measurement and reporting into reimbursement, and encouraging clinician participation in value-based payment arrangements.

 The Rule established a Quality Payment Program that applies to physicians, physician assistants, nurse practitioners, clinical nurse specialists, and certified registered nurse anesthetists—all whether in solo practice or in groups.
 It consists of two payment tracks: